Line Up at Greenwich Theatre

 Creative Director Ross Stanley opened the second act with his direction of Superhero Snail Boy by Elizabeth Muncey.
 Energetic Tilly (Ami Stidolph) lifted the audience into her cloud of imagination, heartbreakingly juxtaposed against her heavily withdrawn father Lukas (Adrian Relph).
 Kevin Varty stole the show with his powerful vocal and brilliant snail costume.

 Artistic Director Henry Regan also presented a harrowing piece by Andrew Maddock, entitled In Out (A Feeling).
 Hannah Anderson played the girl in focus, and her physical state and perfected accent were simply hypnotising.
 The writing could do with a few nips and tucks to ease repetitiveness, but the delivery to the audience was effective.

 The Vertical Line team filled the Greenwich Theatre with ease and the entire evening buzzed with electricity.
 The fact that, coincidentally, the majority of the creative team had graduated from Mountview Academy of Theatre Arts is a testament to the school.
 Vertical Line achieved what they had set out to do: provide an enormous platform to trial and showcase new work and exciting artists.
 They deserve to reap the rewards from their obvious hard work, passion and effort, and are definitely ones to watch this year – particularly with their plans to attack Edinburgh again this summer.
 Watch this space.

 Line Up will be repeated at Greenwich Theatre on 8th April and 3rd June 2013.
-For further information or to book tickets visit here.
+For further information or to book visit the theatre’s website here.